About the Church

 Together, our diocese is Episcopally led by a Bishop and Synodically governed under national and provincial Constitutions.
 Our diocese includes the Metropolitical See (Perth) which supports and guides the Anglican Province of Western Australia, which includes the dioceses of Bunbury and North West Australia.
 The Province of Western Australia has its own Constitution, which allows inter alia for the establishment of a Provincial Council and outlines the process for appointing the Metropolitan See.
 Provincial Council generally meets twice per year in March and September.

-As a Metropolitical diocese, Perth’s diocesan Bishop is referred to as the Archbishop, The Most Reverend Kay Goldsworthy AO, who is assisted in episcopal leadership by Assistant Bishops, The Right Reverend Jeremy James and The Right Reverend Kate Wilmot.
+As a Metropolitical diocese, Perth’s diocesan Bishop is referred to as the Archbishop, The Most Reverend Kay Goldsworthy AO, who is currently assisted in episcopal leadership by an Assistant Bishop, The Right Reverend Kate Wilmot.
 The Archbishop is responsible for:

 - ordination of priests and deacons